spectraphilic/reflexible/README.md

 you would add the information about the versions you are using.
 You can do that via the `pf.print_versions()`.
 Here it is an output example::

-  $ python -c "import pflexible; pflexible.print_versions()"
+  $ python -c "import reflexible; reflexible.print_versions()"
   -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-  pflexible version: 0.10.0
+  reflexible version: 0.10.0
   NumPy version:     1.9.0
   Python version:    2.7.8 |Anaconda 2.1.0 (64-bit)| (default, Aug 21 2014, 18:22:21)
   [GCC 4.4.7 20120313 (Red Hat 4.4.7-1)]